mathiasertl/django-xmpp-account/doc/settings.rst

 Default:: ``''`` (Empty string)

-A URL where the user may contact the server administrators.
-This URL is displayed e.g. if the registration fails, so the URL should provide at least some way to contact you **without** XMPP.
+The default URL where the user may contact the server administrators.
+This URL is only used when :ref:`settings-XMPP_HOSTS` does not define a contact URL.

 .. _settings-CLEARTEXT_PASSWORDS: